tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_1.md

 Whispers echo around the room, not from the people present but from the entity itself.
 It speaks in a multitude of voices, a cacophonous symphony of tones and pitches, the language indescribable and unlike anything of this earth.
 The voices grow louder, building to a deafening crescendo before everything suddenly goes quiet.

 The abrupt silence is stifling.
-The [creature](https://www.youtube.com/watch?v=VLE0P3hr8ZY&t=8484s), a maelstrom of shadows and whispers, speaks.
+The [creature](https://www.youtube.com/watch?v=VLE0P3hr8ZY&t=8484s), a maelstrom of shadows and whispers, speaks again, this time in English.
 The voice is a myriad of tones intertwined, reverberating in chilling harmony, like the sound of an ancient, cosmic bell.
 "The spheres align.
 Three days.
 The passageway will unfurl," it intones.

 Then, as if sensing an outside presence, the entity starts to turn slowly, its amorphous form constantly shifting as if trying to find a face within its depths.
 Just as it seems to lock onto the camera's location, the video ends abruptly, the screen going black.